seraogianluca/RoomBooking/docs/Design.md

 The `choose schedule` is specified as a `extend` because only the `teacher` users can choose the part of the day (Morning, Afternoon) in which they want to book the classroom.

 ### 5.2 Analysis Classes
-The following classes are idientified:
+The following classes are identified:
 ![Classes](/schemas/task1/ClassesUML.png)

 ## 6. Software architecture

 The application is standalone, mono-process and single-thread.
 The application is multi-layer.
-A data access layer carries out the comunication with the database layer and all the operations related to the data management: insert, read, update and delete.
-A user interaction layer carries out the interaction with the user and the comunication with the data access layer below.
+A data access layer carries out the communication with the database layer and all the operations related to the data management: insert, read, update and delete.
+A user interaction layer carries out the interaction with the user and the communication with the data access layer below.

 ![Architecture](/schemas/task1/Architecture.png)